IxDay/ixday.github.com/content/2014-10-05-outside-angular.md

   };
 });

-//Then load it (module ng is mandatory) angular.injector(['ng', 'foo']).invoke(function (hello) {
+// Then load it (module ng is mandatory) angular.injector(['ng', 'foo']).invoke(function (hello) {
   // And it will display "hello from the angular world" MAGIC! hello.sayHello();